miktaba/LoginApp/README.md

 - automatic password deletion;
 - pop-up windows of incorrect password or login input;
 - hiding the keyboard when tapping on the screen;
-- Validation of user login data;
+- validation of user login data;
-- Transition from one VC to another.
+- transition from one VC to another.